akankshakukhraniya/python-PyMeUpCharlie/README.md

 * In addition, your final script should both print the analysis to the terminal and export a text file with the results.

-## Hints and Considerations

-* Consider what we've learned so far.
-To date, we've learned how to import modules like `csv`; to read and write files in various formats; to store contents in variables, lists, and dictionaries; to iterate through basic data structures; and to debug along the way.
-Using what we've learned, try to break down your tasks into discrete mini-objectives.
-This will be a _much_ better course of action than spending all your time looking for a solution on Stack Overflow.

-* As you will discover, for some of these challenges, the datasets are quite large.
-This was done purposefully, as it showcases one of the limits of Excel-based analysis.
-While our first instinct, as data analysts, is often to head straight into Excel, creating scripts in Python can provide us with more robust options for handling "big data".

-* Write one script for each dataset provided.
-Run your script separately to make sure that the code works for its respective dataset.

-* Always commit your work and back it up with GitHub/GitLab pushes.
-You don't want to lose hours of your work because you didn't push it to GitHub/GitLab every half hour or so.

-* Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file

-## Results and Solution

-* Solution file can be found under Resources folder
-* Results can be found under analysis folder